swcarpentry/DEPRECATED-bc/novice/shell/02-create.md

 > them, and so on.
 It's very handy, but can do a lot of damage if used
 > without care.

+Now, one key thing to observe that we went outside of the directory to delete it.
+How about deleting the directory from inside the directory?
+What would be the situation?
+To see, let's recreate the directory again.

 Let's create that directory and file one more time.
 (Note that this time we're running `nano` with the path `thesis/draft.txt`, rather than going into the `thesis` directory and running `nano` on `draft.txt` there.)